Eveieve/chill-stock/README.md

 - Java 17+
 - MySQL running locally
 - A database named `wms-db`

+## 📦 Directory Structure Design Principles
+- Adopted a Domain-Oriented Structure
+- Each layer is clearly separated by functionality, allowing domain-specific logic (e.g., controller, service, DTO) to be grouped and managed in one place, improving maintainability
+- As the project scales, this structure helps minimize the impact of adding or modifying features, enhancing scalability and flexibility
+- Team members can efficiently divide work by domain

 ## 🧬 Database Design
 - We designed the database schema and ERD diagram from scratch.